Jorge Polanco Player Props: Twins vs. Phillies

-On Saturday, Jorge Polanco (.359 on-base percentage in past 10 games, 55 points above season-long percentage) and the Minnesota Twins face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:05 PM ET.
+The Minnesota Twins, including Jorge Polanco (.375 on-base percentage in past 10 games, 68 points above season-long percentage), take on starter Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He had two hits (going 2-for-4 with a home run and an RBI) in his last game against the Phillies.
+He had a one-hit performance in his previous game (1-for-4) against the Phillies.

 Jorge Polanco Game Info & Props vs. the Phillies